ArkEcosystem/desktop-wallet/README.md

 ## Contributing
 Read [CONTRIBUTING.md](https://github.com/ArkEcosystem/ark-desktop/blob/master/CONTRIBUTING.md) to learn about how to contribute to this project.

+## Contributing
+Read [CONTRIBUTING.md](https://github.com/ArkEcosystem/ark-desktop/blob/master/CONTRIBUTING.md) to learn about how to contribute to this project.

 ## Authors
 - FX Thoorens <fx@ark.io>
 - Guillaume Verbal <doweig@ark.io>